 - Messages with security label not matching a specific security clearance

 The vetting interface simply allows the operator to view each message and make a decision to allow the message or to not allow it.

 Use of Newer and Faster HF Waveforms

-BRASS currently uses the STANAG 4285 waveform, which has a maximum speed of 2400 bps.
-It would be straightforward to shift to using the newer third generation STANAG 4539 waveform, which is very widely supported (most modern modems will support both of these waveforms) and goes up to 9600 bps.
+Older BRASS systems use the STANAG 4285 waveform, which has a maximum speed of 2400 bps.
+It is desirable to shift to using the newer third generation STANAG 4539 waveform, which is very widely supported (most modern modems will support both of these waveforms) and goes up to 9600 bps.
 A key benefit of STANAG 4539 is that it is "auto baud" which means that the sender can choose a speed and the receiver will adapt.
 This enables speed change without complex agreement and enable faster transmission in good conditions.

 In order to make best use of higher speeds, it will also make sense to introduce variable speed transmission.
 This will enable faster transmissions when conditions allow, but also slow down to "safe" speeds when conditions (at least for some receivers) need it.

 Comparison with other BRASS Solutions

 Some BRASS deployments are provided by custom code developed for a single BRASS deployment.
 Others make use of source code package (the BICC software) funded by NATO and available for NATO BRASS deployments.
 Neither of these options provides a good approach for moving forward to newer services.

 Isode supplies key components for a BRASS solution including an ACP127 Gateway for message exchange with STANAG 4406 and SMTP systems (with support for operation over STANAG 5066), Icon-5066 (a STANAG 5066 server) and the Harrier military messaging client.